-- As a former staff member, I would be pleased to see some availability of Gaelic classes for NHSH staff - Complete waste of money and resources - Can we afford it?
-People can choose, it doesn't need forced or that will put people off hearing and reading other languages - Completely waste of time and particularly money! - Inappropriate use of time and money - I learned Gaelic and am always happy that other people would want to learn it too, I would be happy to speak to people in the NHS in Gaelic, and I would be very happy to see and read Gaelic in the hospital etc - but I don't think it's appropriate to spend money on it or to detract funds from more important and critical health and care services.
-We hardly get the services that we should anyway, it surprises me that you would consider this more than saving the services, so that Gaelic can be used and learned in them.
+- As a former staff member, I would be pleased to see some availability of Gaelic classes for NHSH staff. - I learned Gaelic and am always happy that other people would want to learn it too, I would be happy to speak to people in the NHS in Gaelic, and I would be very happy to see and read Gaelic in the hospital etc. We hardly get the services that we should anyway, it surprises me that you would consider this more than saving the services, so that Gaelic can be used and learned in them.